IlliniHyperloopComputing/Pod/BBBSetup/README.md

 ```

 # Steps to get BBB configured:
-1. Do the above to make sure
+1. Do the above to make sure the following will work
 2. Run `copyAll` to move over all necessary files to BBB.
 Password is `temppwd`, which is the default for the user `debian`
 3. `ssh` into the BBB using `debian@192.168.137.100` with password `temppwd`
 4. Run `./setupOverlay`.
 Change the permissions of this file if necessary